-- Terra Coffee Roasters: Coffee meets art at this micro-roaster tucked inside the Mexican Heritage Center.
-The unique space gives you an opportunity to see a slice of the art community, while you sip on your favorite caffeinated beverage.
+- Terra Coffee Roasters: Coffee meets art at this micro-roaster located inside the Yosemite Street Village.
+This great neighborhood space gives you an opportunity to see a slice of art and community, while you sip on your favorite caffeinated beverage.
 Order the rich and creamy, Dulce De Leche Latte, strong enough to give you the jolt you need!

 Get active indoors

 If you’re looking to stay active with or without the kids, try these fun indoor facilities.
 You’ll be bouncing off the walls and solving puzzles to escape exciting rooms!

 - Limitless Escape Games: Get locked in a room and see if you can escape.
 No, really!
 Players in groups of 2-10 must work together to find clues, crack codes and solve puzzles to escape the room before time runs out.
 Schedule a real-life escape experience online or by phone.

 - Oak Park Ice Skating Rink: The ice rink offers a little something fun for everyone!
 Activities include open public skate opportunities, learn to skate sessions, and even a coffee club, where parents and their young children enjoy coffee and doughnuts as you skate and socialize!